tinitiate/interview-questions/test.md

 > Methods.

 #### What are the major features of Object Oriented Programming ?
-> Majo Abstraction, Encapsulation, Inheritance and Polymorphism.
+> Abstraction, Encapsulation, Inheritance and Polymorphism.

 #### What is Abstraction?
 > Abstraction is a feature of a Class in Object Oriented Programming, where